 Our Ministry's Standard Terms and Conditions for Interpreter Services in Courts and Tribunals.

-The Guidelines for Interpreters set out the conduct expected of interpreters in a hearing and explain court protocol.
+These Guidelines set out the conduct we expect of all Ministry-appointed interpreters in a hearing.
+They also explain court protocol.

 This page was last updated: